Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item
 - Attunement

-**Annul**: As an reaction upon begin targeted by a spell that targets only you, you can cancel it and gain charges equal to the spells mana cost.
-You can stack up to a maximum of 50 charges.
-If you don't have enough charges to contain the spell targeting you, it still affects you.
+**Annul**: As an reaction upon begin targeted by a spell that targets you, you can cancel it and gain charges equal to the spells mana cost.
+You can stack up to a maximum of 50 charges, if you don't have enough charges to contain the spell targeting you, the spell is not canceled.

 **Nightfall**: You can spend charges to cast the following spells by spendng charges:
 - (10) Invisibility
 - (20) Pass without a Trace
 - (30) Greater invisibility
+- (40) Globe of Invulnerability

-_You gain +1 to all saving throws_
+_You gain +2 to all saving throws_

 ---